The Fruit Machine (1988 film): Writing

-The film's screenwriter, Frank Clarke, has stated that "Echo the murderer signifies HIV/AIDS, and the dolphinarium is the sanctuary from it'.
+The film's screenwriter, Frank Clarke said "Echo the murderer signifies HIV/AIDS, and the dolphinarium is the sanctuary from it'.

 Casting

 The younger brother of actor Craig Charles, Emile Charles plays the role of Eddie.

 Filming

 The film was shot on location in Liverpool, Brighton and London.
 Filming began in October 1987.
 Included were interior and main entrance scenes at the Britannia Adelphi Hotel, Liverpool.
 Flamingo Land in Kirby Misperton, North Yorkshire was used for the fun park known as Wonderland.

 Music

 The soundtrack was written by then newcomer Hans Zimmer.
 A soundtrack has never officially been released; however a 20-minute piece entitled The Fruit Machine Suite appears on the album HANS ZIMMER: The British Years, a sampling of the composer's earlier film work.

 The disco dance sequence used music from both Divine, a drag queen who had released several singles in the UK charts in the 1980s, and Man 2 Man, using their hit "Male Stripper".
 The film's title song was produced by Stock, Aitken & Waterman and sung by Paul Lekakis.